Supply Chain Resilience: Navigating Challenges in the Electronics and Semiconductor Industry

 3.1 Diversification of Suppliers

-Diversifying suppliers is a key strategy for mitigating risks in the supply chain.
-Relying on a single source for critical components or materials can leave a company vulnerable to disruptions caused by factors such as geopolitical tensions, natural disasters, or unforeseen events like the COVID-19 pandemic.
+Using different suppliers is an important way to reduce risks in the supply chain.
+Depending on just one source for important parts or materials can make a company weak against problems caused by things like political issues, natural disasters, or unexpected events like the COVID-19 pandemic.

 3.2 Digitalization and Industry 4.0